 Who pays property taxes in rent-to-own agreements?

 Whoever legally owns the property pays the taxes on it.
-It comes down to when the property ownership transfers to the tenant: after the lease period, or at signing.
+The question is when the property ownership transfers to the tenant: after the lease period or at signing.

 However, the IRS considers some rent-to-own agreements as "installment sales," so ownership transfers when the agreement is executed.
 In these cases, the renter is often considered the owner during the leasing period and is responsible for property taxes (and other potential expenses).[3]